raniaamina/showatt/README.md

 # Showatt

-Simple script to show watt power usage by Intel CPU and NVIDIA GPU.
+Simple script to show watt power usage by Intel (also some AMD) CPU and NVIDIA GPU.

 ## Usage